Ren-Mingyang/Ren-Mingyang.github.io/_pages/about.md

 WELCOME TO MY HOMEPAGE!

 I currently work at [Academy of Mathematics and Systems Science](https://amss.cas.cn/), Chinese Academy of Sciences as a postdoctoral researcher.
-Prior to joining the AMSS, I worked at Tencent Co., Ltd. as a Data Scientist from 2019 to 2021.
-I received Ph.D degree in probability and mathematical statistics at [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/) in 2019.
+Prior to joining the AMSS, I worked at Tencent as a Data Scientist from 2019 to 2021.
+I received my Ph.D degree of Probability and Mathematical Statistics at [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/) in 2019.

 ## Research Interest